tapaswenipathak/linux-kernel-stats/documents/files_description.md

 > Process synchronization is crucial for ensuring the correct execution
 > order of processes and threads and preventing race conditions.
 It
-> ensures that different threads do not interfere with each other\'s
+> ensures that different threads do not interfere with each other's
 > execution.
-The \"spinlock.sh\" script extracts information about the
+The "spinlock.sh" script extracts information about the
 > spinlock mechanisms used in the Linux kernel, such as raw spinlocks,
 > queued spinlocks, and more.
 Spinlocks are synchronization primitives
 > that allow only one thread to access a critical section of code at a
 > time.
-The \"spinlock_log.sh\" script provides a log of the same
+The "spinlock_log.sh" script provides a log of the same
 > information.
 It can be useful for developers and researchers
 > interested in understanding how spinlocks work and how to use them in
 > their own code.